Colorado State Rams football: Jay Norvell era (2022–present)

 On December 6, 2021, Colorado State hired Nevada head coach Jay Norvell to be their 24th head coach and first Black head coach in program history.
 In a stark contrast to previous head coach Steve Addazio's run-heavy smashmouth offense, Norvell was known for leading an explosive, pass-heavy offense.
 Norvell led Nevada quarterback Carson Strong to back-to-back Mountain West Conference Offensive Player of the Year awards in 2020 and 2021.

 Conference affiliations

-The Rams have played in five conferences.
+The Rams will have played in 6 different conferences after joining the Pac-12 in 2026.